Various Theory of Needs According to Experts

 The very first need is to be able to breathe normally.
 Second, eat and drink enough.
 Third, defecate normally.
 Fourth, maintaining motion and maintaining the desired position.
 Fifth, adequate and quality sleep and rest.

-See also difference between shite and sunni
+See also difference between a nation and a state

 While the sixth need, humans need appropriate clothing according to their personality and condition.
 Seventh, maintain body temperature within the normal range and choose clothing that suits your condition.
 Eighth, maintain personal hygiene and care for appearance.
 Ninth, make sure he is safe from harm or harm to others.